breftejk/STM32-Simon-Says/README.md

 This resistor value was chosen simply because it was the only type I've had that could safely drive the LEDs without risk of damage :)

-For more information on calculating LED resistor values, check out this article: [How to Calculate an LED Resistor](https://www.circuitspecialists.com/blog/5-steps-to-calculate-the-resistor-value-for-leds/)
+For more information on calculating LED resistor values, check out this article: [5 Steps to Calculate the Resistor value for LEDs](https://www.circuitspecialists.com/blog/5-steps-to-calculate-the-resistor-value-for-leds/)

 ![Electronic Schematic](./schematic.png)